More about Splashed White

 Affected Breeds: Quarter and Paint Horses

-Phenotype: Bald/white face, two blue eyes (heterozygous), often white socks and body markings, high incidence of deafness, no homozygotes yet discovered
+Phenotype: Bald/white face, two blue eyes (heterozygous), often white socks and body markings, high incidence of deafness, no homozygotes yet discovered; study ongoing.

 * Spotting patterns generally follow after the color of the pigmented regions, for example “palomino splashed white” or “black splashed white.”